BenGilbert98/Engineering_74_business/Critical_Thinking.md

 ## What questions might we ask when critically thinking?
 - What is the source of evidence?
 - What did others see?
 - Where is the evidence for these claims?
 - What are the strengths and weaknesses?
 - How clear are the points?
 - Is it a balanced argument?

 ## What questions might we ask when critically thinking?
 - What is the source of evidence?
 - What did others see?
 - Where is the evidence for these claims?
 - What are the strengths and weaknesses?
 - How clear are the points?
 - Is it a balanced argument?

 ### What is an argument?
 - Exchange of diverging views based on views or research

 ### Basic Structure
 - Claim (Present your argument in a clear statement)
 - Evidence (Present evidence to support your claim)
 - Impact (Explain the significance of the evidence)
 ## Evaluating an argument

-Coherence
+### Coherence
 - Do claims make logical sense?
 - Are the claims based on opinion or supported with evidence
 - Are any assumptions made?
 - Have all alternatives been considered?

-Supporting Evidence
+### Supporting Evidence
 - Does the evidence support all claims made?
 - What is quality of evidence?
 - Quality of data?
 - Quality of interpretation?

 ## What if we want to challenge the argument?
 - Acknowledge the other person's view before challenging it
 - Be constructive rather than simply dismissing the other person's point of view
 - Reflect on the strengths of the other person's argument
 - Think about your language and whether you risk being offensive before you speak

 ## Debating Language
-Do-s
+### Do-s
 - It can be argued that
 - … tends to …
 - There is evidence to suggest that
 - It has been said that …
-Don't
+### Don't-s
 - "I.."
 - "I think that…"

  ## Logical Fallacies to look for